Can caffeine cause tics? For me, definitely. For you, possibly.

 I have recently moved to West London.
 There is a lovely canal walk on my doorstep and it has been a lifesaver in lockdown.
 With coffee in hand I walk rain or shine.

 In London, this is the closest I get to being by the water.
 It’s no Venice, but it does have it’s own unique charm.

 However there has been a couple of occasions when I was midway through a walk and had to turn around.
-Not because of weather or a gang, but anxiety.
+Not because of weather, but anxiety.